Build flexible multi-level category navigation and content display in AnQiCMS template

 In this code block:

-• the outermost{% categoryList categories with moduleId="1" parentId="0" %}GottenmoduleIdFor all top-level categories of 1 (assuming it is an article model).
+• The outermost{% categoryList categories with moduleId="1" parentId="0" %}We have obtainedmoduleIdAll top-level categories for 1 (assuming it is an article model).

 • item.Linkanditem.TitleUsed to output the link and name of the category.

-• {% if item.HasChildren %}It is a key judgment that checks whether the current category has subcategories.
+• {% if item.HasChildren %}Is a critical judgment, checking whether the current category has any subcategories.

-• If there is a subcategory, we will use it again internally{% categoryList subCategories with parentId=item.Id %}for the current category,IdasparentIdPass in, so that it can fetch and display its subcategories.
-This method can be nested indefinitely to match the category depth you have set in the backend.
+• If there is a subcategory, we will use it again internally{% categoryList subCategories with parentId=item.Id %}to categorize the current category,IdasparentIdPass in, so that you can retrieve and display its subcategories.
+This method can be nested infinitely to match the category depth set in the background.

-2. UtilizenavListImplement multi-level navigation that can be configured in the backend.
+2. UsenavListImplement multi-level navigation that is configurable in the background.

-If you want the navigation structure to be flexible and adjustable in the background "Navigation Settings" instead of being automatically generated based on categories only, that isnavLista better choice with tags.navListSupports two-level navigation configuration in the background.
+If you want the navigation structure to be flexible in the background "Navigation Settings" and not just automatically generated based on categories, thennavListtags are a better choice.navListSupport configuring two-level navigation in the background.

 {% navList navs %}